 These are the priorities and experiences I hope to bring to the County Council – thoughtful, community-focused leadership committed to ensuring our district thrives.
 With your vote, I will bring this new approach to the Council, centered on access to economic opportunity, innovative public safety improvements, and support for seniors, veterans, and immigrants.

 As my husband and I now raise our two children here, we are so grateful to call this special region home.
-I am honored to continue giving back to our community as a member of Renton’s Rotary Club, as PTA President, where my son attends public school, and through my work with the Renton Technical School Foundation, the Mayor’s Inclusion Task Force, and Vietnamese community groups.
+I am honored to continue giving back to our community as a member of Renton’s Rotary Club, as PTA President, where my son attends public school, and through my work with the Renton Technical College Foundation, the Mayor’s Inclusion Task Force, and Vietnamese community groups.

 I hope to continue that work as your next County Councilmember.